 Introduction

-Identifying genomics signatures of selection provides insights not only into local adaptation of natural populations but also into their adaptive responses to global change and the exploitation-induced evolution through harvesting (Nielsen et al., 2009).
+Identifying genomic signatures of selection provide insights not only into local adaptation of natural populations but also into their adaptive responses to global change and the exploitation-induced evolution through harvesting (Nielsen et al., 2009).
 This can be better achieved through population genomic studies, by separating the effects of neutral processes (drift-migration) from those of selection, where frequency shifts point to rapid changes in environmental conditions (Hoffmann & Willi, 2008).

-Modern genomic tools provide the means to assess the population structure of species in high resolution and get a detailed view of their status (Greenbaum, Rubin, Templeton, & Rosenberg, 2019).
-Furthermore, population genomic approaches have emerged as the new means for examining the genetic basis of local adaptation (Price, Lopez, Platts, & Lasky, 2020; Savolainen, Lascoux, & Merilä, 2013).
-Indeed, advances in genetics and molecular biology have made some remarkable contributions to our understanding of populations and especially of marine ones, notably in debunking the generalized assumption of lack of population structure in species with planktonic eggs and/or larvae (Bierne, Bonhomme, & Arnaud-Haond, 2016; Cerca, Purschke, & Struck, 2018).
+Modern genomic tools provide the means to assess the population structure of species in high resolution and get a detailed view of their status (Greenbaum, Rubin, Templeton, & Rosenberg, 2019) providing new means for examining the genetic basis of local adaptation (Price, Lopez, Platts, & Lasky, 2020).

-By combining state-of-the-art genomic approaches with spatially-explicit information on the main biogeochemical and environmental features of the habitat (Riginos, Crandall, Liggins, Bongaerts, & Treml, 2016)(Selkoe et al., 2010)within a seascape genomic framework, a better understanding of the processes affecting those populations can be achieved, providing novel insights into the observed patterns of spatial genetic structure (Galindo, Olson, & Palumbi, 2006).
-This integration can also enhance our ability to detect genetic environment associations and to describe biological attributes of the populations, including adaptive responses to environmental fluctuations either reflecting environmental heterogeneity or climate change (Selkoe et al., 2010).
-Ultimately, this can provide clues on how these populations cope with environmental change, in the face of ocean warming (Liggins, Treml, & Riginos, 2019).
+Combining state-of-the-art genomic approaches with spatially-explicit information on the main habitat features allows to link genotypes to environmental variables, within the field of seascape genomics (Riginos, Crandall, Liggins, Bongaerts, & Treml, 2016), enhancing our understanding on the processes affecting the inhabitant populations, including adaptive responses to environmental fluctuations reflecting either environmental heterogeneity or climate change (Selkoe et al., 2010).
+This can provide novel insights into the observed patterns of spatial genetic structure (Galindo, Olson, & Palumbi, 2006). but also valuable clues on how these populations cope with environmental change, in the face of ocean warming (Liggins, Treml, & Riginos, 2019).

-Surrounded by one of the most densely populated areas in the world, the Mediterranean Sea has experienced a long history of anthropogenic perturbations (Coll et al., 2012).
-It has been described as one of the areas most affected by marine debris (García-Rivera, Lizaso, & Millán, 2017; UNEP/MAP, 2015), and comprises the highest percentage (approximately 62%) of stocks fished at unsustainable levels in the world (FAO, 2020), while it continues to serve as an important fishing ground, particularly in its central and western parts (Coll et al., 2012; Pennino, Bellido, Conesa, Coll, & Tortosa-Ausina, 2017).
-In addition to the human-induced loss of habitat and biodiversity through direct exploitation (Coll et al., 2012; Coll, Steenbeek, Ben Rais Lasram, Mouillot, & Cury, 2015), indirect effects such as climate change and Lessepsian migration/invasive species, pose additional threats that according to predictions, will increase in severity in the future (Micheli et al., 2013; Pennino et al., 2020; Ramírez, Afán, Davis, & Chiaradia, 2017).
-Climate change and fisheries combined are currently threatening Mediterranean fish stocks (Coll, Albo-Puigserver, Navarro, Palomera, & Dambacher, 2019; Pennino et al., 2020; Peristeraki et al., 2019; Ramírez et al., 2021), and hence, the essential economic, nutritional, recreational, and health needs of billions of people.
+The Mediterranean Sea has experienced a long history of anthropogenic perturbations (Coll et al., 2012) strongly affected by marine debris (García-Rivera, Lizaso, & Millán, 2017; UNEP/MAP, 2015), with one of the world’s highest percentage of stocks fished at unsustainable levels (FAO, 2020).
+In addition to the human-induced loss of habitat and biodiversity through direct exploitation (Coll, Steenbeek, Ben Rais Lasram, Mouillot, & Cury, 2015), indirect effects such as climate change and Lessepsian migration/invasive species, pose additional threats that will likely increase in severity in the future ( Pennino et al., 2020; Ramírez, Afán, Davis, & Chiaradia, 2017).
+Climate change and fisheries combined are currently threatening Mediterranean fish stocks ( Peristeraki et al., 2019; Ramírez et al., 2021).

-The necessary shift towards sustainable fisheries in the Mediterranean Sea is more urgent than ever and requires management and conservation actions aimed at maximizing environmental benefits, while minimizing socio-economic costs of fishing regulations (Colloca et al., 2013).
-These actions must be based on robust fisheries and stock assessments, which need that biological and management units are aligned (Abaunza et al., 2008; Vasilakopoulos, Maravelias, & Tserpes, 2014) to preserve stocks with adaptive diversity that can contribute to the long-term maintenance of productive fisheries and ecosystems (Antoniou & Magoulas, 2013; Bradbury et al., 2006).
+A shift towards sustainable fisheries in the Mediterranean Sea is more urgent than ever and requires robust fisheries and stock assessments, which need that biological and management units are aligned (Vasilakopoulos, Maravelias, & Tserpes, 2014) to preserve stocks with adaptive diversity that can contribute to the long-term maintenance of productive fisheries and ecosystems (Antoniou & Magoulas, 2013).